ben255/web_cache_clear/README.md

 ## Introduction

-A Flutter web plugin to automatically clear the browser's session storage and reload the page when a new app version is detected.
+A Flutter web plugin to automatically clear the browser's cache storage and reload the page when a new app version is detected.
 This is ideal for clearing out old application state and ensuring users get the latest version of your web application.

 ## Getting Started